mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 |     `context` | Custom context for the event                              | No            | Array            |
 |      `tstamp` | When the event occurred                                   | No            | Positive integer |

+The `expiry` field specifies that the user consents to the attached documents until the date-time provided, after which the consent is no longer valid.

 Tracking a consent granted event:

 ```javascript